 Health and Safety

-The council Accident and Sickness Insurance Plan is provided for Scouts and volunteer registered in the council, and covers them for accidents and sickness while participating in any official Scouting activity.
+The council Accident and Sickness Insurance Plan is provided for Scouts and volunteers registered in the council and covers them for accidents and sickness while participating in any official Scouting activity.
 Claim forms are available from the district executive.
 The health and safety officer should have claim forms at each district event.
 In case of an accident, it is easier to have the form filled out immediately, although it may be filled out after the event one must be filled out for each incident.
 While planning and executing a district event, health and safety matters should always be a major consideration.

 Tools to plan events and campouts